marcossantiago/kubernetes-workshop/03_productionize.md

   timeoutSeconds: 5
 ```

 Combining the readiness and liveness probes help ensure only healthy containers are running within the cluster.
-With the liveness probe you can monitor also downstream dependencies.
+With the liveness probe you may also monitor downstream dependencies.

 ---